rfid9/minimal-mistakes/index.md

 # Raymond Quiles (rfid)

-> Potecting the government’s interests by securing its assets.
+> Protecting the government’s interests by securing its assets.

 -----------------

-### Summary
+### About Me

-Over six years of telecommunication experience in the United States Air Force and a military veteran.
-Currently I work as a Cyber Security Engineer conducting vulnerability assessments and STIG compliance checks on critical assets.
-While also, furthering the development of high visability GOTS assessment tools.
+I am a Information Security Professional and a Linux Systems Administrator.
+I dedicated seven years to the United States Air Force as Satellite Communication Technician and a Cyber Warfare Operator.
+Currently I work as a Cyber Security Engineer in the Greater St. Louis Area.

+On my personal time I enjoy tinkering with various facets of technology including building PCs, managing personal servers, and training in my lab environment.
+I also like to compete in hacking competitions, play video games, read comic books, and immerse myself in great stories via movies or TV shows.

-Thank you for taking the time to visit!
+Thanks for taking the time to visit!